 Not doing anything for myself

 Many moms fall into this because we are givers!
-This was happening for quite some time, and though I normally go out with my friends once a month, I didn’t do much for myself.
+This was happening for quite some time, and though I usually go out with my friends once a month, I didn’t do much for myself.

 When I go shopping, I shop for my family, not for me.
 When I go out with my friend, I think of the kids and what they are doing.

 Since being a stay at home mom, I have focused all my attention on my family.
 When the rest of your family tells you to go do something fun for you and hands you a gift card to go spend it on you; you know there’s an issue!

 Remember ladies that a happy mami equals a happy family.
 Taking care of yourself and making your priority is nothing to feel bad about.

 Not feeling like I contribute to the family

 I have been stressing over this since I lost my job.
 I have been working at it, and it’s getting better, but I can see how many moms feel this way.
 Sometimes I sit here and wonder if I’m pulling my weight in this family.
-Sad, but true.
-I do think that way sometimes.

 I never once questioned that and was grateful that he was able to do this for our family.
 Without him, we will not be where we are now.

 Not everything is about money or about what role do I play in this family.
 The house is clean, the entire family is taken care of, and our finances are taken care of.

 In the future when I start feeling this way all I have to do is look at what we have accomplished and what we have since I became a stay at home mom.

 Being ashamed of my stay at home status